Skyost/AdSky/README.md

 ### Update

-Here are the available AdSky update operations :
+Below are the available AdSky update operations.
+These operations are accessible for administrators only :

 #### Check for updates